mrvasquez2/CrossplayMinecraft/README.md

-# VanillaServer
-Information and feedback for Vanilla Minecraft server

-# IP

-The ip address can be found on the discord server in #minecraft

 # Setup for bedrock
 ###### I have not made these guides myself, this is from their github page for the plugin used on the server.
 ###### https://github.com/GeyserMC/Geyser/wiki/Using-Geyser-with-Consoles